 I thought it may be helpful to share my birthin’ experiences.
 I’ve only had two (that I know of) and I’ll try to keep the graphics and horror to a minimum.

-I was 42 weeks pregnant with my first son when my doctor decided it may be worth inducing me.
-Frankly, I think it was because her waiting room wouldn’t hold me anymore and she was sick of my whining.
+I was 42 weeks pregnant with my first son when my doctor decided it might be worth inducing me.
+(Frankly, I think it was because her waiting room wouldn’t hold me anymore and she was sick of my whining.)
 So I waddled into the hospital all ready to give birth with my extra pillow and overnight bag.

 Sadly, I didn’t dilate.
 I got to 4cm (out of 10) and stalled.

 My doctor finally came in a gently suggested that maybe I should consider a c-section.
 Now some women would be horrified by this but I was pretty game.
 All I wanted was a healthy baby and I didn’t care how he got here.
 So I said, “go for it”.

 They suited me and my husband up and I was wheeled into the operating room where my angel anesthesiologist was waiting for me again to dial up the drugs.
 My doctor came in and went to work.
 Everything felt pretty good.
 Nothing hurt but it really was a strange sensation – like tugging and pressure but no pain.
 Then my doctor told me I would feel a little pressure.
 She wasn’t kidding.
 If I didn’t know better I would swear she sat on my chest and jumped up and down but, again, it didn’t hurt so I wasn’t going to complain.